Cardiac rehabilitation

 Programs offered include:

-Phase II cardiac rehab or outpatient cardiac rehabilitation is a physician-referred, professionally monitored exercise program that focuses on managing and modifying risk factors for heart disease in individuals who have had a heart attack, angioplasty or stents, bypass surgery, stable angina, heart valve repair/replacement, heart/lung transplant and congestive heart failure.
+Outpatient cardiac rehabilitation is a physician-referred, professionally monitored exercise program that focuses on managing and modifying risk factors for heart disease in individuals who have had a heart attack, angioplasty or stents, bypass surgery, stable angina, heart valve repair/treatment, heart/lung transplant and congestive heart failure.

-Telemetry-monitored sessions last approximately 60 minutes and are typically scheduled three days weekly, for up to 36 total sessions or 12 weeks.
-All exercise programs are created with a focus on each individual’s physical limitations and current level of functioning.
+Each telemetry-monitored session lasts approximately 50-60 minutes.
+Sessions are scheduled two-three days per week, for up to 36 total sessions.
+All exercise programs are created for each individual based on physical limitations and current level of functioning.

 Peripheral Artery Disease (PAD) exercise is designed for people who suffer from leg pain or cramping in the lower extremities due to intermittent claudication (IC) during activity.